Aazam

+Aazam is a 2023 Indian Hindi language film, written and directed by Shravan Tiwari.
+The film features Jimmy Sheirgill, Abhimanyu Singh, Indraneil Sengupta and Raza Murad.

 Synopsis

-Aazam is a crime thriller revolves around the underworld gang who controls the syndicate in the city.Aazam is about the succession battle of mafia don Nawab Khan which revolves around conspiracy, betrayal and deceit.
+Aazam is a crime thriller revolves around the underworld gang who controls the syndicate in the city.
+Aazam is about the succession battle of mafia don Nawab Khan which revolves around conspiracy, betrayal and deceit.